 You can also see a lot of great sites just by walking around.
 The Cloth Hall is in the centre of the main square and it’s essentially a souvenir hall.
 However it dates back several centuries, so it’s kind of cool it’s still running.
-Poland also has cute souvenirs like pottery, amber jewellery, etc. so it’s not completely tacky.
+Poland also has cute souvenirs like pottery, amber jewellery, lace, etc. so it’s not completely tacky.
 Right next door is the Town Hall Tower.
 You can go up to the top for a few zloty but except for some good snaps of Wawel, I don’t particularly think it’s a great view.
 You can also go up to the top of the square’s church, St. Mary’s Basilica.
 I didn’t get to go up because you need to book in advance, and I didn’t anticipate that.
 So be sure to book in advance!
 Also visit inside the cathedral.
 I’m not one for cathedrals/religious sites but it was absolutely stunning.

 Fun Fact: Krakow’s town square is the largest in all of Europe!

 One of the essential places to visit in Krakow is Wawel Hill, which has several different exhibitions you can see.
 However each one costs around 20PLN and you need to pay for each one separately, so make sure you do your research beforehand.
-I did the tower climb, which didn’t have particularly great views of old town.
+I did the tower climb, which didn’t have particularly great views of anything.
 I also did the State Rooms visit, which had very interesting interiors.
 The guided tour gave a lot of additional information.
 However you can also see the “dragon’s den,” the cathedral, Royal Private Apartments, “Lost Wawel,” etc. Click here for more information.
 The more you see, the more time you need to allow yourself.
 Purchasing tickets beforehand is also very helpful.
 I bought tickets around 1:00pm and they weren’t valid until 3:00pm because of traffic control.

 Another gem to see is Jagiellonian University, which is the oldest university in Poland and one of the oldest in Europe.
 They have a museum which I did not visit but the courtyard alone is worth a short stop.
 It is so gorgeous!
 You can also visit the Barbican and parts of the old city walls.